qln1/CSS-342-Time-Machine-Calculator/README.md

 Open in any IDE that supports C++ (such as VS Code) Compile and run

-**Copyright**
+**Copyright**/n
-This project is copyrighted by the UWB Computer Science & Software Engineering department from the course CSS 342 and is protected by their Code of Conduct.
+This project is copyrighted by the UWB Computer Science & Software Engineering department from the CSS 342 course and is protected by their Code of Conduct.

 **This project is made private to avoid academic dishonesty and prevent plagiarism.
 Actual code available upon request.**